 4. Queensland: Enjoy a Sicilian Themed Party

 Do you want to see Christmas decorations Australia that you do not often come across?
-Make your way to the Ballandean Valley in Queensland where you can enjoy a Sicilian-themed Christmas party hosted by a winery every July.
+Make your way to the Ballandean Valley in Queensland where you can enjoy a Sicilian-themed Christmas in Australia 2020 party hosted by a winery every July.
 Owned since 1946 by the Costanzo family, the winery makes sure that the event is a very Italian affair.
 It even includes an appearance by La Befana, the Italian Christmas witch!
+With so much to do during the festival in Queensland, you don’t need to worry about where to spend Christmas in Australia?

 Must Visit: Golden Grove Estate winery